socomsystems/documentation/admin_manual/installation/example_centos.rst

     mysql_secure_installation

-After you have done this, make sure you create a database with a username and password so that Nextcloud will have access to it.
+After you have done this, make sure you create a database with a username and password so that cyfrSpaces will have access to it.
 For further details on database setup and configuration, see the :doc:`../configuration_database/linux_database_configuration` documentation.